 - ⅓ cup unsalted vegetable broth (or chicken broth or seafood broth)

 - 1.5 tablespoons fresh dill (or 1 to 1.5 teaspoons dried dill)

 - 1 tablespoon lemon juice

 - Lemon wedges (for serving, optional)

 - Pat cod fillets dry of excess moisture with brown paper towel and season with ¼ teaspoon each of salt and pepper.

-- Once butter has melted, add cod fillets.
+- Add cod fillets.
 Cook 3 to 5 minutes per side or until cooked through, is opaque and the fillets flake easily with a fork.
-Time can vary, depending on the thickness of your fillets.
+Time may vary, depending on the thickness of your fillets.

 - Once fillets are done, carefully remove with a spatula and lay onto a plate.
 Be careful, especially if using super fresh fish, as they are quite delicate.